I am a developmentally based, relationally focused Integrative Psychotherapist, Supervisor and Gestalt Group Facilitator.

 Since I was 16 have had a consistent appreciation for yoga and the importance of being fully embodied.
 Yoga as a regular practice has been one of the most important gifts to my own mental health and wellbeing.
 In more recent times neuroscience and polyvagal theory has helped to explain why yoga is so good for us.
 I work holistically which means paying attention to our bodies and mind as indivisible and one; I have never met a disembodied individual.

-I am presently working towards completing a Certificate in Group Facilitation with the Gestalt Centre London and in April 2022 I will be co-facilitating a 12 week group psychotherapy for qualified therapists.
+In 2023 I qualified with a Certificate in Group Facilitation with the Gestalt Centre London and in 2024 I will be facilitating a 12 week group psychotherapy for qualified therapists.
+Over the past year I have enjoyed and learned a lot from my experience as a client engaging in group psychodrama and as a supervisee engaging in group psychodrama supervision.